 Okay, enough culinary metaphors.
 The point is, whether you’re self-publishing a fantasy novel or an actual cookbook, quality matters.
 Before you even think about publishing your ebook, you’ll want to make sure there’s not a comma out of place.

 A word of warning here: self-publishing an ebook is fast — so fast it can be dangerous.
 An impatient writer can turn a draft into a bona fide ebook in under an hour and see it go up for sale the next day.
 This greased-lightning pace is exactly why so many indie authors prefer digital releases.
-But the ease and convenience of ebook publishing has a downside: it’s all too easy to send your work out into the world before it’s ready.
+But the convenience of ebook publishing has a downside: it’s all too easy to send your work out into the world before it’s ready.

 Don’t jump the gun and publish as soon as you type out the last sentence, or even as soon as you finish a thorough round of edits.
 Instead, put your manuscript away for a while, so you can come back refreshed enough to spot mistakes you missed on the last pass.
 Then bring in another pair of eyes — ideally, a trained editor who will leave your manuscript spotless.

 To learn more about hiring a professional to edit your text, read this post.

 Step 2: Package your ebook with the perfect cover